HandyGuySoftware/arcomp/README.md

 # Known Issues and Limitations

 - Error handling and logging is limited and sketchy.
 This will improve as the code matures.
 - The program puts out a high volume of syslog messages in a short period of time.
-This may overwhelm slower syslog/SIEM servers and  messages may get dropped.
-Some sort of rate limiting function may be added in the future.
+This may overwhelm slower syslog/SIEM servers and messages may get dropped as a result.
+Some sort of rate limiting function may be added in the future to address this.

 # Distribution, Support, and Feedback